 - 4. Any agreement entered into by a school service provider that provides for the disclosure of personally identifiable information must require that the person or governmental entity to whom the information will be disclosed abide by the requirements imposed pursuant to this section. - 5.
 A school service provider shall not: - (a) Use personally identifiable information to engage in targeted advertising. - (b) Except as otherwise provided in this paragraph, sell personally identifiable information concerning a pupil.
-A school service provider may provide personally identifiable information concerning pupils to an entity that purchases, merges with or otherwise acquires the school service and the acquiring entity becomes subject to the requirements of sections 1.5 to 8.5, inclusive, of this act. - (c) Use personally identifiable information concerning a pupil to create a profile of the pupil without the consent of the appropriate person described in paragraph (e) of subsection 1.
-For the purposes of this paragraph, "creating a profile" does not include collecting or retaining account registration records or information that remains under the control of the pupil if he or she is at least 13 years of age, the parent or legal guardian of any pupil, the teacher of the pupil or the board of trustees of the school district in which the school that the pupil attends is located, the governing body of the charter school that the pupil attends or the governing body of the university school for profoundly gifted pupils that the pupil attends, as applicable. - (d) Use personally identifiable information concerning a pupil in a manner that is inconsistent with any contract governing the activities of the school service provider for the school service in effect at the time the information is collected or in a manner that violates any of the provisions of sections 1.5 to 8.5, inclusive, of
+A school service provider may transfer personally identifiable information concerning pupils to an entity that purchases, merges with or otherwise acquires the school service and the acquiring entity becomes subject to the requirements of sections 1.5 to 8.5, inclusive, of this act and any contractual provisions between the school service provider and the board of trustees of a school district, the governing body of a charter school or the governing body of a university school for profoundly gifted pupils, as applicable, governing such information. - (c) Use personally identifiable information concerning a pupil to create a profile of the pupil for any purpose not related to the instruction of the pupil provided by the school without the consent of the appropriate person described in paragraph (e) of subsection 1. - (d) Use personally identifiable information concerning a pupil in a manner that is inconsistent with any contract governing the activities of the school service provider for the school service in effect at the time the information is collected or in a manner that violates any of the provisions of sections 1.5 to 8.5, inclusive, of this act. - (e) Knowingly retain, without the consent of the appropriate person described in paragraph (e) of subsection 1, personally identifiable information concerning a pupil beyond the period authorized by the contract governing the activities of the school service provider. - 6.
+This section does not prohibit the use of personally identifiable information concerning a pupil that is collected or maintained by a school service provider for the purposes of: - (a) Adaptive learning or providing personalized or customized education;